Instant Pot Turkey Tomato Florentine Soup – THM E

 Learn a new Cooking Term

-Bet the word “fond” will blow you away in the recipe; don’t let it!
+Learning how to deglaze the pan is important along with understanding a technique terms.
+Maybe the word “fond” has blown you away in the recipe; don’t let it!
 Fond is French for “base” and commonly refers to the browned bits and caramelized drippings of meat and vegetables that are stuck to the bottom of a pan after sauteing or roasting.
 Scraping the fond from the bottom of your pot is important and helps build an additional flavor layer.

 Accessories and Ingredients Used for Instant Pot Turkey Tomato Florentine Soup